perstarke-webdev/perstarke-webdev.github.io/_articles/2022_10_ART-ificial-styles-Gallery.md

 ## Dadaism
 Dadaism was an art movement of the European avant-garde in the early 20th century, starting in Zürich, Switzerland.
 New York Dada began 1915, and after 1920 Dada flourished in Paris.
+Dada artists expressed nonsense, irrationality, and anti-bourgeois protest in their works.

 ![Dadaism Yoda](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/3m0hkndhk6dqlwnq4vzq.png)